-All students graduating from the MPA program prior to May 2014 are required during their second year to complete a capstone project that draws on the cumulative lessons of their graduate experience.
-The project taps their knowledge, analytic abilities, writing and presentation skills, and the insights they have acquired through study, observation, and opportunities for direct involvement in the practice of public administration.
+All students graduating from the MPA program prior to May 2014 were required during their second year to complete a capstone project drawing on the cumulative lessons of their graduate experience.
+The project tapped their knowledge, analytic abilities, writing, and presentation skills, and the insights they acquired through study, observation, and opportunities for direct involvement in the practice of public administration.
 Each project focused on a current issue in the field of public administration.

 The Deil S. Wright Capstone Paper Award for Outstanding Research Paper and the Nanette V. Mengel Communication Award for Outstanding Capstone Presentation were presented each year to a student selected by a panel of faculty (Wright) and alumni (Mengel).
 Recent award winners included:

 - 2013 Recipient - Mattie Sue Stevens, The Facebook Question: Social Media and Your HR Department